asix001/ComputerSeminarI/README.md

 Computer Seminar I, Tohoku University Autumn & Spring 2021

 # Description
 Navigation system of Sendai city made with with C and OpenGL on Linux.
-Uses Dijkstra algorithm to find the shortest path between two crossings.
+It uses Dijkstra algorithm to find the shortest path between two crossings.

 # Content
 * Font file "ReggaeOneRegular.ttf"